CommitPool/commitpool-contract-singleplayer/README.md

 Verify deployment using contract address at the [Matic Explorer](https://explorer-mumbai.maticvigil.com/)

 *Verifying & publishing the contract code*

 In the [Matic Explorer](https://explorer-mumbai.maticvigil.com/) find your contract based on the address reported by Truffle.
 Go to the tab ```Code```

+Flattening contract: https://github.com/poanetwork/solidity-flattener and cleanup SPDX licenses and _Chainlink appended to classes like SafeMath, Buffer and ENSResolver

 Quite note on setting up Matic:
 * Configure Matic network in [MetaMask](https://docs.matic.network/docs/develop/metamask/config-matic/)